tbies/A10FlightSimulator/README.md

 # A10FlightSimulator
-Home Flight Simulator Cockpit based on the A-10 Thunderbolt II Warthog.
+Home Flight Simulator Cockpit project based on the A-10 Thunderbolt II Warthog.

 This repo contains the following
 * Modified LUA Code for the DCS Flight Simulator Platform and A-10 Thunderbolt II Warthog aircraft